 The dip tanks will provide additional flexibility and utility for aerial drafting in the ASE area, including capabilities that do not currently exist in the Basin.
-The permanent dip tank will be a large, safe, and reliable drafting source.
 The portable tanks can be transported to areas of need and will allow CFSU to create helicopter drafting opportunities in many locations around the ASE area that do not currently support aerial efforts.